MylesJClayton/floret-tools/README.md

 pip install numpy
 pip install itk-ioscanco

+Use the environment.yml file to create a suitable environment with the required packages

 ## Instructions for use:
 From virtual environment (such as anaconda) call the script from the command line with python.
 Windows example : >python RunWorkflow.py -t -n -i C:/path/to/input/directory -o D:/path/to/output/directory